This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 apple crumb pie frequently asked questions

-Apples that have a similar texture to Rome apples include Ginger Gold, Jonathan, and Jonagold.
-If you can't find any of these, try Golden Delicious.
+Apples that have a similar texture and taste to Rome apples include Ginger Gold, Jonathan, and Jonagold.
+If you can't find any of these, try Golden Delicious as a last resort.

 If you don't like soft apples in your apple pie, I would suggest using Granny Smith.
 Increase the sugar to one cup in the filling to adjust for sweetness.